sendgridlabs/loggly-docker/README.md

 1. Loggly-Customer-Token: Your Loggly Customer Token.
 See the documentation at https://www.loggly.com/docs/customer-token-authentication-token/

 2. Tag-Describing-Source: The keyword to search logs in the Loggly inside the tag field.
 Keeping tag as 'Docker' will help you to search all your Docker logs in one go.
+See the documentation at https://www.loggly.com/docs/tags/

 <strong>Things to Remember:</strong>

 1. This version creates an image of Ubuntu trusty version.
 You can update DockerFile according to your requirements.
-2. Do not exit the Docker after the execution of run.sh which may stop all your Docker operation.